crockettdjoshua-spec/Hello-World/README.md

 # Hello World

-This repo practices the core Git workflow.
+This repository practices the core Git workflow.
+Created as part of learning Git and GitHub fundamentals.